Things You Can and Cannot Put in Storage When Moving Overseas

 The Uninsured Gamble: Valuable and Sentimental Items

-Your storage unit might be secure, but it’s not the place for irreplaceable valuables.
-This includes jewelry, family heirlooms, and any cash or coin collections.
-Items like your grandmother’s pearls or rare collectibles should stay in a safer spot, such as a bank’s safety deposit box.
-Insurance for storage units may not cover such high-value items, so storing them could be a financial gamble.
+While your storage unit may be secure, it’s not the place for irreplaceable valuables.
+This can be any jewelry, family heirlooms, and all cash or coin collections.
+Items like your grandmother’s pearls or rare collectibles should stay in a safer location, such as a bank safe deposit box.

 Important Docs Are a No: Protecting Your Passports and Papers